mytardis/mytardis/docs/admin/install.rst

 Licences
 ^^^^^^^^

-By default, no licences are loaded.
-A user can make metadata public without assigning a licence, but they cannot allow public access to their data.

-Creative Commons licences (for Australia) are available in ``tardis/tardis_portal/fixtures/cc_licenses.json``.
-You can load them with ``python manage.py loaddata``.
+By default, the Creative Commons 4.0 International licences are loaded.

 You can use the admin interface to add other licences.
 Please ensure ``allows_distribution`` is set to the correct value to ensure the licence